backstage/backstage/contrib/scaffolder/README.md

 Scaffolder templates support anything that backstage.io and custom actions can do, so testing them is hard without actually running the instance of Backstage that they're designed for.

-The [commandline script](template-testing-dry-run.md) might offer a way for you to do so using the dry-run API used for the Template Editor.
+The [command line script](template-testing-dry-run.md) might offer a way for you to do so using the dry-run API used for the Template Editor.
 Run it against a running instance, either locally or remote, and use it like

 ```sh
 scaffolder-dry http://localhost:7007/ template-directory values.yml output-directory